ikhvorost/DLog/README.md

 <img src="dlog-text-colored.png" width="600"><br>

-You can also use shortcuts to create the logger with Text outputs:
+You can also use shortcuts for `Text` to create loggers:

 ``` swift
 let logPlain = DLog(.text)